 - The “Word” (logos in Greek) is a title that John uses for Jesus.
 This is made evident when John says that “the Word became flesh and dwelt among us” and then goes on in the next few verses to describe John the Baptist’s annunciation of the coming of Jesus.

-- As a side note, consider how Jesus describes himself as sharing glory with the Father.
+- Consider how Jesus describes himself as sharing glory with the Father.
 How can one who is not God share glory with God?
 The biblical answer is that they can not.
-In Isaiah 42:8, God explicitly states that he does not share his glory with anyone else: “my glory I give to no other.”
+In Isaiah 42:8, God explicitly states that he does not share his glory with anyone else: “my glory I give to no other” (ESV).